-Now, here are a few ways to approach direct sales to ensure that you don’t come off too pushy to your friends and family.
+Now, there are a few ways to approach direct sales to ensure that you don’t come off too pushy to your friends and family.

-Tell people why you love the products and company.
+Share your why – tell people why you love the products and company.
 When they see your enthusiasm for your business they will be believers.
-Nobody wants to partner with someone who is just so so about it, share your passion!
+Nobody wants to partner with someone that is just so so about it, share your passion!

-Keep your posts on social media consistent, at least every few days.
-Follow up with people who have shown interest in the past.
+Stay consistent – keep your posts on social media consistent, at least every few days.
+Follow up with people that have shown interest in the past.
 Keep the lines of communication open and you never know who will want to talk to you about your business.